Estimating Racial Disparities When Race is Not Observed: Discussion

-We have introduced a new identifying assumption and accompanying model, BIRDiE, and clarified other assumptions implicit in approaches to disparity estimation from proxy data.
-In many real-world applications, we believe the new model and identification condition are appropriate and will produce significantly improved estimates.
-However, there is no one-size-fits-all approach for the estimation of disparities.
+We have introduced a new identifying assumption and accompanying model, BIRDiE, and clarified other assumptions implicit in approaches to disparity estimation when individual race is not observed.
+In many real-world applications, we believe that the new model and identification condition are appropriate and will produce significantly improved estimates.
+However, there is no one-size-fits-all approach for the estimation of racial disparities.
 For example, the existence of name-based discrimination may violate our identification assumption especially when racial categories, for which data are available, are coarse.
-Careful consideration of the underlying causal and information structure is required to avoid making the incorrect conclusions.
-We also provide a sensitivity analysis that partially addresses this concern.
+Although we provide a sensitivity analysis that partially addresses this concern, careful consideration of the underlying causal and information structure is required to avoid making the incorrect conclusions.

-As our empirical demonstration showed, in realistic settings BIRDiE can substantially outperform existing estimators of racial disparities, both in aggregate and for small areas.
+As our empirical demonstration shows, in realistic settings BIRDiE can substantially outperform existing estimators of racial disparities, both in aggregate and for small areas.
 The BIRDiE methodology also produces improved BISG probabilities, and can be used to estimate disparities conditional on other variables.
 These additional features should prove helpful in practical settings.